rarchk/docklock/Future.md

 - Another major feature, will be the presence of api which provides zero knowledge persistent store in third party storage services.

 - Encryption is always a constraint, but a necessary one.
 It hinders many features of an unencrypted corollary.
 We need to think, of a more subtle way to realize these features.
 Right now encryption is forced, and not seamless.

+- Not all layers need to be encrypted, currently we are encrypting all layers relating to particular image.